hhyyrylainen/MLBrickBreaker/README.md

 required for this project).

-### First time build commands
+### Building gdnative library

-Commands for setting up remainder of things (replace ALL_CAPITAL with right values for your system, refer to: https://docs.godotengine.org/en/3.2/tutorials/plugins/gdnative/gdnative-cpp-example.html also replace the number after `-j` with your number of CPU threads):
+Commands to finish gdnative setup (replace ALL_CAPITAL with right values for your system, refer to: https://docs.godotengine.org/en/3.2/tutorials/plugins/gdnative/gdnative-cpp-example.html also replace the number after `-j` with your number of CPU threads):